initialcommit-com/git-sim/README.md

 $ export git_sim_media_dir=path/to/media/directory
 $ git-sim status
 ```
 Note: `--media-dir` takes precedence over the environment variable.
-If you set the environment and still provide the argument, you'll find the media in the path provided by `--media-dir`.
+If you set the environment variable and still provide the argument, you'll find the media in the path provided by `--media-dir`.

 Generate output video in low quality to speed up rendering time (useful for repeated testing, must include `--animate`):